GEO Epoche: History and profile

 GEO Epoche was launched in 1999.
-The headquarters is in Hamburg.
+Its headquarters is in Hamburg.
 It provides research articles, photos and illustrations about important historical events.
 The magazine, unlike other history magazines in Germany, attaches importance to the writers' subjective expert knowledge.
 From 2007 the magazine has been in cooperation with the Zentrale für Unterrichtsmedien im Internet e.V.’
 (ZUM, Centre for teaching tools online).

 In the period between its start in 1999 and 2012 GEO Epoche enjoyed higher levels of circulation, but then its circulation level began to decrease like that of other history magazines in Germany.
 As of February 2020 the circulation of the magazine was about 120,000 copies.